Turn Your Wounds into Wisdom

 - Is this a persistent occurrence with this particular individual?

-- Does it happen only when it’s just the 2 of you?
-In a meeting?
+- Does it happen only when it’s just the two of you alone?
+In a meeting with witnesses?

-- If yes, who should attend the discussion?
+- If yes, who should attend the discussion to observe and support you?

 - Should it be a mentor, a co-worker, your manager?

-- Do I need to set up a meeting with management or HR to address the issues?
-You may want to create an agenda for this meeting, with clear questions, concrete examples and outline your desired outcome of the meeting.
+Do I need to set up a meeting with management or HR to address the issues?
+If yes, you may want to create an agenda for this meeting, with clear questions, concrete examples and outline your desired outcome of the meeting.
+Bring any documentation or witnesses to support the position and concerns.

-- What does “good look like” regarding these issues and the working relationship with this bullying team member?
-After all, no job or workplace is perfect, but you may have a vision and a minimum standard of communication and conduct that you want to experience going forward.
+What does “success look like” regarding these issues and the working relationship with this bullying team member?
+No job or workplace is perfect; however, you may define a minimum standard of communication and style that you want to experience going forward.
+Ask yourself:

 - What exactly do I want?